Updated 9/24/2020 at 4:25pm

 Phase 1 to Phase 2: will be assessed at 14 days after implementation of Phase 1 (May 26, 2020), then assessed regularly until criteria met.
 More than half of metrics must be green and Epidemiology criteria ("percent positive tests" and "cases per day") must not be red.

 Phase 2 to Phase 3: will be assessed at 14 days after implementation of Phase 2, then assessed regularly until criteria met.
 More than half of metrics in Dane County must be green, and no metrics in Dane County and the Southern Region can be red.

 Phase 3 will be continued until widespread protections are available (i.e., vaccine).

 There are a few ways to examine COVID-19 deaths.
 This fact sheet explains the different calculations and shares data on deaths through August 18, 2020.

 Do these numbers reflect everyone who has COVID-19 in Dane County?

-- No. Healthcare systems evaluate their staffing, testing supplies, and current symptoms of an individual and their risk factors (e.g., age, underlying health conditions) to prioritize who is tested.
-Many people have mild symptoms and coming to a clinic or hospital to be tested could put you or others at increased risk.
+No. Healthcare systems evaluate their staffing, testing supplies, and current symptoms of an individual and their risk factors (e.g., age, underlying health conditions) to prioritize who is tested.
+Additionally, some people have no or very mild symptoms and don’t get tested.
 As a result, there are people who have COVID-19 who were not tested.
 See our testing page for the latest information on testing.

 Is there a version for mobile devices?